nirtamir2/ai-sdk-slides/slides.md

         location: z.string().describe("The location to get the weather for"), }),
       execute: async ({ location }) => ({
-        //               we can infer the type of the location location,
+        location,
         temperature: Math.floor(Math.random() * 30) + 7,
       }),